Rehash (South Park): Plot

-Meanwhile, the Jackson hologram is seen on a bus heading toward South Park, because as he explains, he needs to "take care of some important business".
-In response to his escape, the company that created him, Syntech Hologram Company, activates their hologram of Tupac Shakur, who steals a car and goes out in pursuit of Jackson.
+The Jackson hologram boards a bus heading toward South Park, as he needs to "take care of some important business".
+The Syntech Hologram Company, in response, activates a Tupac Shakur hologram to pursue Jackson.

-Randy meets with his producer to tell him that he will reveal publicly that he is Lorde.
-The producer responds that artists are merely exploited to generate revenue, and that a hologram of Lorde will appear on The Tonight Show Starring Jimmy Fallon, and will expose her anus to create more publicity.
-Seeing Randy as an obstacle to this plan, the producer's henchmen attempt to restrain Randy, but Randy escapes to his home.
-When he tells his wife Sharon this, she is incredulous that she just slept with a hologram, though the hologram turns out to be Shakur's, and not Randy's.

-Randy's producer conspires with Cartman to install Cartman as the leader in an upcoming social media revolution involving holograms.
+Randy again contacts his producer, resolving to publicly reveal his identity as Lorde.
+The producer responds that artists are merely exploited to generate revenue, and that a hologram of Lorde will appear on The Tonight Show Starring Jimmy Fallon, exposing her anus to create more publicity.
+Seeing Randy as an obstacle to this plan, the producer's henchmen attempt to restrain Randy, who escapes.
+When Randy informs his wife Sharon of the plan, she is incredulous that she slept with a hologram, which is revealed to be Tupac.
+Meanwhile, Randy's producer conspires with Cartman to install him as the leader in an upcoming social media revolution involving holograms.